1154046/Kubernetes-Hands-on/README.md

 Finally, you learn to set up a multi-node cluster locally by using kubeadm-dind-cluster and remotely with IBM Cloud Kubernetes Service.

 In this tutorial, you learn how to perform the following tasks:

-    Create a local single-node cluster using Minikube.
+    1. Create a local single-node cluster using Minikube.
-    Create a local multi-node cluster using kubeadm-dind-cluster.
-    Create remote single-node and multi-node clusters using IBM Cloud Kubernetes Service.
+    2. Create remote single-node and multi-node clusters using IBM Cloud Kubernetes Service.
-    Make images available to your local and remote clusters.
+    3. Make images available to your local and remote clusters.
-    Access your running application in your local and remote clusters.
+    4. Access your running application in your local and remote clusters.
-    Modify and re-deploy your application.
+    5. Modify and re-deploy your application.

 ## Prerequisites